odoo/documentation/point_of_sale/advanced/discount_tags.rst

 .. image:: media/discount_tags06.png
     :align: center

-That's it, this how you can use discount tag on products with Odoo.
+That's it, this how you can use discount tag on products with Twenty20.

 .. seealso::
     * :doc:`../shop/cash_control`